“There are only two hard things in Computer Science: cache invalidation and naming things.” ~Phil Karlton

 Caching is complex and engineering intensive.
 Because it requires manual configuration (i.e. What to cache and invalidate), managing cache systems have been burdensome.
 This article explains how Heimdall Data auto-caches safely without any code changes.

 - Studies have shown a 20% improvement in page-load-time increased conversion rates by 20%

 - Improve application response times

-- Reduce database costs: Less queries to the database results in less licenses and hardware (fewer cores licensed)
+- Reduce database costs: Fewer queries to the database results in fewer licenses and hardware (fewer cores licensed)

 - Increase horizontal database scaling

 When implementing caching, there is a typical checklist:

 - Will caching give me a performance benefit?

 - How can I maintain cache freshness?

 What is safe to cache?
 For a postal delivery code, the table rarely changes and is safe to cache for an extended period of time, without impact.
 This would not apply for monetary account balances that changes often.
 The cacheability depends on the freshness and synchronization that any cache solution provides.
 What are the guarantees that a write made on one node will be updated on another node immediately?
 Without such guarantees, caching can become very risky, and will likely break an application.
 A caching solution needs to be adaptive and adjust to changing conditions for optimal performance.